Altinn/altinn-studio-docs/content/broker/user-guides/get-started/service-owner/_index.en.md

 Now the time has come to configure the Broker component itself, first by configuring your organization as a Service Owner in the Broker Config Store.

-POST /broker/api/v1/serviceowner

-Example "Register Service Owner" in our [PostMan collection](https://github.com/Altinn/altinn-broker/blob/main/altinn3-broker-postman-collection.json)
+Call the API operation [initialize service owner in broker api](../../developer-guides/Service-Owner/#operation-initialize-service-owner-in-broker-api).

 ## 5. Configure your existing Resource in Broker

 Now to configure the specific Broker configuration for the Resource.

-Using the ID of the resource you created in step 3;
+Using the ID of the resource you created in step 3, call the API operation to [configure resource](../../developer-guides/Service-Owner/#operation-configure-resource-in-broker-api).

-PUT /broker/api/v1/resource/{{resource_id}}

-Example "Update Resource" in our [PostMan collection](https://github.com/Altinn/altinn-broker/blob/main/altinn3-broker-postman-collection.json)

 ## 6. Grant access to Senders and Recipients to the Resource